ericnewton76/gmaps-api-net/README.md

 ```

 ## Overview
 This project attempts to provide all the features available in the Google Maps API.
-It is being developed in C# for the Microsoft .NET Framework v3.5 and up. *gmaps-api-net* is a fully featured API client library, providing strongly typed access to the API.
+It is being developed in C# for the Microsoft .NET including .Net Framework v4.6.1+ and .Net Standard v1.3+. *gmaps-api-net* is a fully featured API client library, providing strongly typed access to the API.

 ## API Support